-These interim financial statements do not include all of the disclosure required in annual financial statements and should be read in conjunction with the Company's 2019 audited annual consolidated financial statements.
-These interim results are not necessarily indicative of the results that may be anticipated for the entire fiscal year.
+These interim consolidated financial statements do not include all of the disclosure required in annual financial statements and should be read in conjunction with the Company's 2019 audited annual consolidated financial statements.
+These consolidated financial statements are not necessarily indicative of the results that may be anticipated for the entire fiscal year.